vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>ConvertKit</h4>

-ConvertKit is an email marketing platform built for creators and small businesses who want to grow their email lists and engage with their audience.
+<a href="https://kit.com/" role="link" target="_blanck">ConvertKit</a> is an email marketing platform built for creators and small businesses who want to grow their email lists and engage with their audience.
 It’s known for its simplicity and ease of use, allowing users to create targeted email campaigns, landing pages, and automation workflows without technical knowledge.

 ConvertKit is particularly popular among bloggers, podcasters, and online entrepreneurs who need a powerful yet straightforward tool to connect with their audience.
 With features like automated funnels and tags, ConvertKit makes it easy to nurture relationships and drive growth.